Fatigue rules allow marketers to set global cross-channel business rules that will automatically exclude over-solicited profiles from campaigns.

 The bottom table displays all deliveries within the selected period.
 For each delivery, you can see the fatigue rules that applied and the corresponding exclusions.
 Deliveries which do not have a contact date are also displayed in the table.

 The displayed data is not contextual to the program, message or campaign you access the report from.
-This report displays all fatigue rules and deliveries for all organizational and geographical units.
+This report displays all fatigue rules and deliveries for all organizational units.
 This allows you to get a global view of all deliveries in order to understand how your campaigns are influenced by others.

 There are many possibilities in terms of fatigue management implementation.
 Here are some examples of what you can do: